sawdust-and-diamonds/scrollbar.kak/README.md

 gcc kak-calc-scrollbar.c -o kak-calc-scrollbar
 ```

-Then, put the new file in a location in your PATH--`~/.local/bin` is recommended, on Linux.
+Then, put the new file in a location in your PATH—`~/.local/bin` is recommended, on Linux.

-Or you could just have `plug` do it for you--add the following to your kakrc (again, please pay attention to where you output the file):
+Or you could just have `plug` do it for you—add the following to your kakrc (again, please pay attention to where you output the file):

 ```
 plug "kak-lsp/scrollbar.kak" do %{